 The castle declined in the 17th and 18th centuries.
 During the Prussian rule at the end of the 18th century it passed into private hands and was demolished by the beginning of the 19th century.
 A water mill was erected in its place.

-The castle was built of brick on a stone base on a regular plan similar to a square with an internal courtyard.
+The castle was built among the waters of the Drwęca and Wel rivers.
+It was erected of bricks on a stone base, on a regular plan similar to a square with an internal courtyard.
 In the north-west corner there was a tower, round at the bottom, and a polygonal above.
 At the northern curtain there was a main, brick house in which the chapel was located.
 A building with a brick ground floor and half-timber upper floors adjoined the eastern curtain.
 At the western curtain, the buildings of the kitchen, brewery and bakery were located.
 The entrance led from the south through the moat.
 From the south and the west there was a large outer bailey, surrounded by a wall with probably two round towers and a gatehouse.
 The part of the outer bailey was a separate island, and on its territory there was, among others, a barn.

 The castle in Bratian has not survived to our times, its place is marked only by a poorly visible hill with a few meters relic of the stone wall and remains of the cylindrical tower of the outer bailey.

 Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.

 Sypek A., Sypek R., Zamki i obiekty warowne od Malborka do Torunia, Warszawa 2004.